There are many different commercial real estate listing websites on the market.

 The monthly traffic it receives is 65,550, which makes an average monthly traffic per listing of 1.47.

 Digsy doesn’t charge for posting listings or searching for commercial real estate listings.

 9) Commercial Exchange by Catylist

 This commercial real estate listing platform also promotes various commercial property types.

-It has an inventory size of 91,447 and monthly traffic of 125,090 visitors, which means average of 1.36 monthly visitors per listing.
+It has an inventory size of 91,447 and a monthly traffic of 125,090 visitors, which means an average of 1.36 monthly visitors per listing.

 You can post unlimited listings nationwide for $99/month.